projecthorus/horus-gui/README.md

 $ python horus-gui.py
 ```

-## Updating
+### Updating
 As this repository is under regular development, you will likely need to update frequently.
-This means updating both this repository, and horusdemodlib, on which it depends.
+For those using the binary builds, this just means downloading a new file and running it.
+If you're running from source, this means updating both this repository, and horusdemodlib, on which it depends.

 ```console
 $ cd ~/horusdemodlib